CoFly-Project/Problematic-Areas-Detection/README.md

 * its __*geolocation*__
 * the __*name*__ of the image captured closest to it

-The extracted files are named according to the corresponding name of VI, e.g. VARI.json.
+The extracted files are named according to the corresponding name of VI, e.g. _VARI.json_.
 In Figure 1, we present an overview of the Problematic-Areas-Detection module.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/80779522/145773602-66576670-727a-491a-97bf-08aa2bfea2da.png" width="450" />